teadetime/computer_vision/README.md

 ## ROS Node and other Integration
 #### Model Output processing
 The model along with the webcam processing causes the software to run <20fps while running the neato simulator.
 We feel this is a reasonable rate for our purposes.
-This rate is still fast enough that there is a large chance of bad annotations being made during transition movements (our model isn’t perfect and it’s making 20 predictions a second) __we have decided to attempt to smooth the resulting bounding boxes.__ This allows us to save computation time and only perform finger detection on frames that are likely to be valid.
+This rate is still fast enough that there is a large chance of bad annotations being made during transition movements (our model isn’t perfect and it’s making 20 predictions a second) because of this __we decided to attempt to smooth the resulting bounding boxes.__ This would allow us to save computation time and only perform finger detection on frames that are likely to be valid.

 Smoothing is accomplished by:
 - Recording past bounding boxes